-Parameters Default Settings
+- Use Modbus TCP protocol

-IP Address 192.168.127.254
+- Default IP Address: 192.168.127.254

-Modbus port 502
+- Default Modbus port: 502

-Device ID 1
+- Default device ID: 1

-Starting register 1
+- Starting register: 1

-Number of registers 24
+- Number of registers: 24

-Read Only Registers Configuration:
+Read Only Registers

-- Each channel is output on 2 registers with different formats - Registers 1 8 are integers where 32768 is the full scale - Registers 9 24 are floating point with the least significant bit first

-- Output on the Warning/Alarm channels are given by integer values between 4 20 as defined in the User Manual - 4 10 indicates various alarms conditions - o 12 18 indicates various warning conditions - o 20 indicates status is good - Output on the gas concentration channels are in units of ppm where the full scale is defined in the software and in the configuration of the Moxa ioLogik E1240 Modbus device. - Full scale is configured in the software in the setup menu under the 4 20 mA tab where the full scale in ppm is defined for 20 mA output (or full scale of Moxa). - For registers 9 24 to report the correct gas concentration, the Moxa must be configured to have the same full scale as in the software (The factory default scale must be set to the same value using Moxa ioSearch software included.)
+- Each channel is output on 2 registers with different formats - Registers 1-8 are integers where 32768 is the full scale - Registers 9-24 are floating point with the least significant bit first - Output on the Warning/Alarm channels are given by integer values between 4 20.
+The 4 20 integer values are converted to a color code as shown in Table 6 Analyzer Warnings/Alarms defining the level of urgency per alarm type.
+These are the same alarms can be viewed in the Alarm Status screen (Figure 22). - o 4 10 indicates various alarms conditions (Red) - o 12 18 indicates various warning conditions (Yellow) - 20 indicates status is good (Green) - Output on the gas concentration channels are in units of ppm where the full scale is defined in the software and in the configuration of the Moxa - Full scale is configured in the software in the setup menu under the 4-20 mA tab where the full scale in ppm is defined for 20 mA output (or full scale of Moxa) - For registers 9-24 to report the correct gas concentration the Moxa must be configured to have the same full scale as in the software (The factory default has consistent full scales.
+If the software full scale is changed then the Moxa full scale must be set to the same value using Moxa ioSearch software included.)